‘The magician Merlin had a strange laugh,

 ~ Robertson Davies, World of Wonders ~

 A combination of bad weather, a lacklustre congregation and the unrelenting desire of an overenthusiastic clergy to recreate the events of Holy Week in all their magnificent detail, resplendent with rusty iron nails and large wooden cross, had landed me with a speaking part in the trial narrative at St. Bartholomew’s Church on Good Friday, Holy Week, 1998.
-I had avoided participation in the Easter readings and drama pieces of previous years since my usual position at the organ was at a considerable distance to the main altar and the inevitable pause in the proceedings while I descended from the loft to join the cast was considered to be impracticable and time-consuming.
+I usually avoided participation in readings and drama pieces since I didn't possess any religious faith of my own and merely worked for St. Barts as a wedding and funeral organist to earn a little cash-in-hand, besides my usual position at the organ was at a considerable distance to the main altar and the inevitable pause in the proceedings while I descended from the loft to the main body of the church was impracticable and time-consuming.
 Nevertheless, there were concerns that due to the poor turn-out for the Good Friday service that year, there could potentially be more participants in the reading of the trial narrative than seated in the congregation and so I was enlisted in the minor role of the fictional character Jolbad, a cleaner in the temple.
 When practicing my part before the service started, a few lines immediately leapt out of the script at me.
 When testifying to Jesus’ miracle-working powers before Caiaphas, my character Jolbad says:

 ‘He…Jesus, that is…